gboehl/dynare/README.md

 ```
 ./configure
 ```
-If you have MATLAB, you need to indicate both the MATLAB location and version.
+If you have MATLAB, you need to indicate both the MATLAB location.
 For example, on GNU/Linux:
 ```
-./configure --with-matlab=/usr/local/MATLAB/R2019a MATLAB_VERSION=9.6
+./configure --with-matlab=/usr/local/MATLAB/R2019a
 ```
-Note that the MATLAB version can also be specified via the MATLAB family product release (R2019a, R2018b, …).

 Alternatively, you can disable the compilation of MEX files for MATLAB with the `--disable-matlab` flag, and MEX files for Octave with `--disable-octave`.